hepplerj/notebook/_posts/2016-02-02-reading-list-digital-history.md

 * Table of Contents
 {:toc}

+> This is the comprehensive exam list I maintain for graduate students looking to add digital history to their fields.

 # Overview

 Daniel Cohen and Roy Rosenzweig, *[Digital History: A Guide to Gathering, Preserving, and Presenting the Past on the Web](http://chnm.gmu.edu/digitalhistory/)* (University of Pennsylvania Press, 2005).